Spectral Methods in Microeconomics: Games on Networks

 \section{Games on Networks}

 The first of these applications is a class of game-theoretic models where agents' payoffs depend on their own actions and those of their neighbors in a network, developed by \cite{Ballesteretal2006}.

-Consider a set of $n$ agents (these are often also called \emph{players} in game theory), each choosing an action $x_i \geq 0$, which can be thought of as a level of investment—say, research effort in a joint project.
+Consider a set of $n$ agents (these are often also called \emph{players} in game theory), each choosing an action $x_i \geq 0$, which can be thought of as a level of investment—say, research effort in a group project.
 The payoff to agent $i$ is given by:

-The first term represents the convex cost of effort, and the parameter $\gamma_i>0$ gives the rate at which these costs scale in effort.
-The other terms represent benefits: $\beta_i > 0$ is an agent-specific \emph{standalone} productivity parameter, and $g_{ij}$ is the contribution of $j$'s effort to $i$'s marginal benefit of effort.
+The first term represents the cost of effort, and the parameter $\gamma_i>0$ gives the rate at which these costs scale in effort.
+The other terms represent benefits: $\beta_i > 0$ is an agent-specific \emph{standalone} productivity parameter, and $G_{ij}$ measures the collaborative potential of $i$ and $j$.
+The project gains in value proportional to the product of their contributions.
+The proportionality coefficient is the strength of the link between these two agents.

-We now recall an important notion that will serve as our prediction of behavior when strategic agents play this game: \begin{definition} A (pure strategy) \emph{Nash equilibrium} of this game is a nonnegative vector $x^* \in \mathbb{R}^n$ such that for each agent $i$,
+We now introduce an important notion that will serve as our prediction of behavior when strategic agents play this game: \begin{definition} A (pure strategy) \emph{Nash equilibrium} of this game is a nonnegative vector $x^* \in \mathbb{R}^n$ such that for each agent $i$,

 where $x_{-i}^*$ denotes the actions of all agents other than $i$. \end{definition}